Tag archive for: Innovation

 #WeTalkedAboutIt

-Article from Midi Libre: The first steps of a School of Geriatrics and Gerontology at the Faculty of Medicine
+Article from Midi Libre: The First Steps of a School of Geriatrics and Gerontology at the Faculty of Medicine

-La Marseillaise: A school of geriatrics and gerontology in Montpellier
+La Marseillaise: A School of Geriatrics and Gerontology in Montpellier

-Older people represent more than 20% of the French population (Source INSEE 2020), yet aging remains poorly understood.
-Thanks to the simulation tools offered in this innovative workshop, participants will be able to jump forward several years in time.
-This will allow them to hone their skills in supporting older people through experience.
+Older adults account for more than 20% of the French population (Source: INSEE 2020), yet the aging process remains poorly understood.
+Thanks to the simulation tools offered in this innovative workshop, participants will be able to take a leap forward in time by several years.
+Through this experience, they will be able to hone their skills in supporting older adults.

 Why this workshop?

-This workshop, offered by the School of Geriatrics and Gerontology, was created to allow participants to experience the main impairments associated with aging.
+This workshop, offered by the School of Geriatrics and Gerontology, was designed to allow participants to experience the major impairments associated with aging.

-It is led by its administrative manager, Myriam Taroudjit, and Marie-Laure Portalez, design engineer.
+It is led by its administrative manager, Myriam Taroudjit, and Marie-Laure Portalez, a design engineer.

-Special equipment allows participants to experience the main age-related impairments through sensory means.
-This enables them to perceive the difficulties faced by older adults and better understand their behaviors and specific needs.
+Special equipment allows participants to experience firsthand the sensory challenges associated with aging.
+This helps them recognize the difficulties faced by older adults and better understand their behaviors and specific needs.

-The effectiveness of this simulation method was the subject of a study conducted by medical students at Julius-Maximilians University in Würzburg (Dr. Filz S.A., Dr. Swoboda W. et al.).
+The effectiveness of this simulation-based method was the subject of a study conducted by medical students at Julius-Maximilians University in Würzburg (Dr. Filz S.A., Dr. Swoboda W., et al.).

-The research, conducted in the form of practical training sessions involving the wearing of a simulation suit, led to the following results:
+The research, conducted in the form of practical training sessions involving the use of a simulation suit, yielded the following results:

-• Ability to empathize with the living conditions of an elderly person after the practical training: 83% of participants.
+• Ability to empathize with the living conditions of older adults after the internship: 83% of participants.

 • Ability to put oneself in the shoes of an elderly person after the practical training: 90% of participants.

-• Understanding of the physical condition of an elderly person after the practical training course: 95% of participants
+• Understanding of an older adult’s physical condition after the practicum: 95% of participants

 How?

-Using simulation suits made up of several elements, participants put themselves in the shoes of an elderly person by experiencing the physical and mental challenges associated with aging.
+Using simulation scenarios composed of several elements, participants put themselves in the shoes of an older adult by experiencing the physical and emotional challenges associated with aging.

 • SPECIAL GLASSES

-• THE HEADPHONES
+• HEADPHONES

-It causes high-frequency hearing loss.
+It causes high-frequency hearing loss

-• THE WEIGHT VEST
+• THE WEIGHTED VEST

-This vest allows participants to experience spinal curvature, forward pelvic tilt, poor posture, restricted mobility, loss of strength, increased physical stress, and/or impaired balance.
+This vest allows participants to experience spinal curvature, anterior pelvic tilt, postural weakness, restricted mobility, loss of strength, increased physical stress, and/or impaired balance.

 • GLOVES

-They cause restricted hand mobility, decreased agility, and decreased tactile sensation.
+They cause reduced hand mobility, decreased dexterity, and diminished tactile sensation

 • ANKLE WEIGHTS

-Ankle weights cause loss of muscle strength, impaired coordination, and an unsteady gait with shuffling feet.
+Ankle weights cause a loss of muscle strength, impaired coordination, and an unsteady gait due to shuffling

-• THE SOFT SOLE OF THE OVERBOOT
+• THE SOFT INSOLE OF THE OVERBOOT

-This special sole provides a spongy feel and reduces sensitivity to contact with the ground, allowing you to experience a feeling of insecurity.
+This unique sole provides a cushioned feel and reduces the sensation of contact with the ground, creating a sense of instability

 • SPECIAL GLOVES

-These other gloves enable the simulation of tremors, reproduced realistically thanks to electrical muscle stimulation and a continuously adjustable control module.
+These other gloves enable the simulation of tremors, which are realistically reproduced through electrical muscle stimulation and a continuously adjustable control module

 Feedback from our students

-Every year, this innovative workshop is offered to students at the School to complement their curriculum and improve their understanding of the elderly.
+Every year, this innovative workshop is offered to students at the school to supplement their curriculum and deepen their understanding of older adults.
 The feedback has been overwhelmingly positive:

-Stephanie: “This workshop was very interesting, and everyone who works with older people should be able to participate in this simulation workshop.
-Losing your senses is very unsettling.
+Stéphanie: “This workshop was very interesting, and everyone who works with older adults should have the opportunity to participate in this simulation workshop.
+Losing one’s senses is very unsettling.

-Mariam: “This afternoon, I experienced what the elderly people I care for go through every day.
-Muscle pain, hearing and vision problems, slowness, due to an environment that is no longer suitable for them to move around safely.”
+Mariam: “This afternoon, I experienced what the elderly people I care for go through every day: muscle pain, hearing and vision problems, and slowness—all caused by an environment that is no longer safe for them to navigate.”

-Maïlys: “In a professional setting, I will pay particular attention to these 'pains' and the way in which people experience and endure them in their daily lives in order to best adapt the responses to their needs."
+Maïlys: “In a professional setting, I will pay even closer attention to these “pains” and how people experience and cope with them in their daily lives, so that I can best tailor my responses to their needs.”

 More photos:

-After winning MUSE's Take-Off 3 competition, Dr. Herrero and Dr. Bonnel presented the PREPABLOC training course during the "Research and Surgical Innovation 2021" session of the National Academy of Surgery.
-The course was then awarded the prize for educational innovation!
-Let's take a look back at this unique training course.
+After winning MUSE’s Take-Off 3 competition, Drs.
+Herrero and Bonnel presented the PREPABLOC training program during the “Surgical Research and Innovation 2021” session at the National Academy of Surgery.
+The program was then awarded the prize for educational innovation!
+Here’s a look back at this unique training program.

-PRÉPABLOC: training for tomorrow's operating room professionals
+PRÉPABLOC: a training program for the operating room professionals of tomorrow

-The construction of the project
+Construction of the project

-The launch of PREPABLOC stems from a co-creation initiative led by Dr. Herrero, supported by Dr. Ferrandis.
-A multi-professional and multidisciplinary team was formed, bringing together:
+The launch of PREPABLOC stems from a co-creation initiative led by Dr. Herrero, with support from Dr. Ferrandis.
+A multidisciplinary team was assembled, comprising:

-• The teaching staff at the CHU's IBODE school,
+• The teaching staff at the CHU’s IBODE School,

-• Assistant Clinical Directors at CHU and ICM hospitals,
+• the Assistant Chief Residents at the CHU and ICM hospitals,

 • the LIRMM teams,

-• Gipsotherapist in the Emergency Department of the University Hospital
+• Physical therapist in the Emergency Department at the University Hospital

-Proposed and coordinated by the innovation extractor, this is an innovation marathon in the form of a competition between teams of around ten people.
-Creativity sessions enable participants to design useful projects in record time and learn how to pitch them at the end of the week.
-The five themes were stress, communication, the surgical teaching methods of tomorrow, the appeal of operating room professions, and inventing an "Escape Game."
+Organized and coordinated by the Innovation Accelerator, this is an innovation marathon in the form of a team competition involving groups of about ten people.
+Creative workshops enable participants to develop useful projects in record time and learn how to pitch them by the end of the week.
+The five themes were stress, communication, the future of surgical education, the appeal of operating room professions, and creating an “Escape Game.”

-Future IBODES, who will mentor tomorrow's surgeons, had the opportunity to participate in various theoretical and practical workshops throughout a week-long "conference."
-IBODE school officials focused their presentations on hygiene and instrumentation.
-The assistant chief physicians at CHU andICM led theoretical courses, talking about their work as hospital surgeons, leading workshops on sutures and surgical knots, and allowing students to test their skills on a laparoscopy console.
-The LIRMM teams also collaborated on the high-tech university hospital simulation platform at the Arnaud de Villeneuve campus, which Dr. Debien and his teams operate on a daily basis.
-A workshop was also dedicated to plaster casting with Christophe, the CHU's emergency room plaster therapist.
+The future surgical nurses, who will serve as mentors to tomorrow’s surgeons, had the opportunity to participate in various theoretical and practical workshops throughout a week-long “conference.”
+The directors of the surgical nursing school focused their presentations on hygiene and instrumentation.
+The Assistant Chief Residents from the hospitals of the University Hospital and theICM , meanwhile, led theoretical courses, sharing insights into their work as hospital surgeons, conducting workshops on suturing and surgical knots, and allowing students to test their skills on a laparoscopy simulator.
+The LIRMM teams also collaborated at the high-tech university hospital simulation facility on the Arnaud de Villeneuve campus, which Dr. Debien and his teams operate on a daily basis.
+A workshop was also dedicated to casting techniques with Christophe, the lead cast technician in the CHU’s emergency department.

 The objectives of this course

-• Train students before they arrive for their internship
+• Train students before they begin their internship

-• Reducing stress for these students
+• Reduce stress among these students

-As well as that of the supervisors who welcomed them into the wards and who, in addition to the time needed to train them on top of their workload, were always anxious about them making mistakes due to a lack of knowledge in this highly controlled environment.
+As well as that of the supervisors who welcome them into the operating rooms and who, in addition to the time required to train them on top of their regular workload, were always anxious that they might make mistakes due to a lack of familiarity in this highly controlled environment.

-• Raise awareness that harmonious teamwork is a factor for success.
+• Raise awareness that effective teamwork is a key factor in success

-This will benefit not only patients but also the peace of mind of a demanding workplace.
+This will benefit not only the patient but also foster a sense of calm in a demanding workplace.

-• Encouraging people to pursue these careers
+• Encourage people to pursue careers in these fields

 With objective information.

-• Introduce innovation methodology in "project" mode at an early stage
+• Introduce students to the methodology of innovation through project-based learning at an early stage

-Pso that students know how to create, structure, and present projects in line with their ambitions for their professional and scientific future.
+Pso that students know how to create, structure, and present projects that align with the ambitions they may have for both their professional and academic futures.

 A project supported by MUSE

-This project was made possible thanks to financial support from MUSE (Montpellier University of Excellence) through a call for projects entitled " Take OFF 3 " call for projects won in June 2020 with the active help of the innovation extractor (Dr. Christophe BONNEL and Anaïs CAUSSE).
-The team at the MUSE Center for Educational Innovation (CSIP) also contributed to the project by creating a fun, interactive card game and writing the script for an "Escape Game" that will be offered next year.
+This project was made possible thanks to financial support from MUSE (Montpellier University of Excellence) through a call for proposals titled “ Take OFF 3 ” won in June 2020 with the active assistance of the innovation facilitator (Dr. Christophe BONNEL and Anaïs CAUSSE).
+The team at MUSE’s Center for Educational Innovation (CSIP) also contributed to the project by creating an interactive, fun card game and designing an “Escape Game” that will be offered next year.

 The success of the project

-The creation of this Open Teaching Unit was a success with students.
-Founded by a multi-professional and multidisciplinary team, this project was particularly popular with an interested audience of third-year studentsyear of medicine, engineering students from LIRMM (roboticists), and IBODE students (operating room nurses).
+The creation of this Open Course Unit was a success among students.
+Indeed, founded by a multi-professional and multidisciplinary team, this project was particularly well-received by an interested audience composed of students in their thirdyear year of medical school, engineering students from LIRMM (robotics engineers), and IBODE students (Operating Room Nurses).

-The future of PREPABLOC
+The Future of PREPABLOC

-The students particularly appreciated the experience and the winning project on the surgical teaching methods of tomorrow is being studied to try to give it a future.
-The teaching teams in Nîmes, already well versed in these concepts, are already involved in adapting it, and the PREPABLOC team will share its experience with all those who, at the national level, wish to draw inspiration from it in accordance with the wishes of the academy.
+The students particularly appreciated the experience and the winning project on the future of surgical education is currently being evaluated to determine how to move forward with it.
+The teaching teams in Nîmes, already well-versed in these concepts, are already involved in adapting it, and the PREPABLOC team will share its experience with anyone nationwide who wishes to draw inspiration from it, in accordance with the academy’s wishes.

-• Preventing psychosocial risks, not only for patients, but also for students, future healthcare professionals.
+• Preventing psychosocial risks, not only for patients but also for students, future healthcare professionals.

-Stages in the construction of the EU
+Stages in the Development of the EU

 • STEP 1

-Creation of a cross-functional steering committee
+Establishment of a cross-functional steering committee

 STEP 2